Using TNSR on KVM¶

 Set CPU to

-After installation, the management console can be accessed with the following command:
+Access the management console with the following command:

 # virsh console TNSR

-KVM Frontends/GUIs can also accomplish the same goal.
+KVM Frontends/GUIs can also accomplish the same goal in different ways.
 Use whichever method is preferred by the hypervisor administrator.

 Virtio interfaces use

 each packet forwarded.
 Due to this design, the stock configuration can result in